opentable/slate/source/index.md

 Member | Description
 --------- | -----------
 rid | The restaurant id.
-Not required range_start | GMT date and time of the time period range_end | GMT date and time of the time period max_covers | The maximum number of web reservations the partner wishes to receive during this time range min_party_size | The minimum party size that will be accpted for booking max_party_size | The maximum party size that will be accpted for booking pacing | The number of reservations that will be accepted at each 15 minute pacing interval
+Not required range_start | UTC date and time of the time period range_end | UTC date and time of the time period max_covers | The maximum number of web reservations the partner wishes to receive during this time range min_party_size | The minimum party size that will be accepted for booking max_party_size | The maximum party size that will be accepted for booking pacing | The number of reservations that will be accepted at each 15 minute pacing interval

-## lock
+## Lock

 > OpenTable HTTP Request